-Note: You must claim the standard mileage rate in the first year if you want the option of claiming the standard mileage rate in later years.
+Note: You must claim the standard mileage rate the first year a vehicle is available if you want to claim the standard mileage rate in later years.

 Local Transportation

 Local transportation expenses include the ordinary and necessary costs of:

 - Getting from one workplace to another in the course of your business when you are traveling within the city or general area that is your tax home. - Visiting clients or customers. - Going to a business meeting away from your regular workplace.